arijitgupta42/arijitgupta42.github.io/README.md

-Personal Website, made using Bootstrap 4 and hosted on GitHub Pages.
-Languages used are CSS, HTML and JavaScript.
+Personal Website, built with Bulma, Sass, Font Awesome and Flickity.

-Feel free to copy the original template from [here](https://colorlib.com/wp/template/clark/)
+Small modifications on the template from [here](https://github.com/mmacneil/devfolio)